 Women At Risk, International unites and educates men and women to create circles of protection and hope around those at risk through culturally sensitive, value-added intervention projects and partnerships.

-The history of Women At Risk, International (WAR, Int’l) far exceeds the dates of its formal establishment, reaching back into the childhood of founder and president Rebecca McDonald.
-McDonald’s international upbringing first exposed her to the world of risk when a young friend was raped and attacked with acid—a violent attempt to silence her cries for help.
-Both McDonald and her friend were only 14 years old at the time.
-On that day, one girl’s suffering set McDonald on a course of action to become a voice for the silenced, a defender of the oppressed, and a haven of healing for the hurting.
+The history of Women At Risk, International (WAR, Int’l) far precedes the dates of its formal establishment, reaching back into the childhood of President and Founder Rebecca (Becky) McDonald.
+Becky’s international upbringing first exposed her to the world of risk at the age of fourteen when a young friend, resisting rape, had acid poured down her throat to silence her cries for help.
+On that day, one girl’s suffering set Becky on a course of action to speak out for the silenced, defend the oppressed, and provide havens of healing for the wounded.

 The earliest programs of WAR, Int’l were birthed in the 1980s when Becky ministered overseas with her husband, living in the midst of hurting women and families and stepping into their lives.
 As she began looking for ways to help them, informal programs—focusing primarily on vocational training for women and projects for orphanages—began to take shape.
 The partnerships continued after the McDonalds moved back to the United States, and as the programs expanded to reach more women and children, the need to incorporate became apparent.
 Women at Risk, International was officially founded in 2006, with Becky and two employees working out of a small office in Grand Rapids, Michigan.
 At that time, WAR, Int’l was represented in sixteen states and had projects in fourteen countries.